pfvernon2/OSCine/README.md

 ### Client usage

-* OSCClientUDP/OSCClientTCP & OSCClientDelegate
+* OSCClientUDP/OSCClientTCP & OSCNetworkClientDelegate
 * OSCMessage & OSCBundle
 * OSCDataType Implementations

 If you are building an OSC client.
 You should expect to interact primarly with with one or both of the `OSCClientUDP` and `OSCClientTCP` classes.
-Additionally both of these classes depend upon the `OSCClientDelegate` class for reporting network connection state change information back to the class managing the client.
+Additionally both of these classes depend upon the `OSCNetworkClientDelegate` class for reporting network connection state change information back to the class managing the client.

 To begin sending messages from your client one would typically call  `client.connect()` with either a specific address and port or the name of the Bonjour service to connect to a running OSC Server.